 The large dispersion in multipliers across sectors in Figure 2 suggests that the potential gains from targeting both transfers and government purchases are quite large.
 We begin quantifying the potential gains from targeting the highest-multiplier segments of the economy by comparing the maximum purchases and transfers multipliers to those of untargeted purchases and untargeted transfers.
-For purchases, the change in GDP due to a shock that targets each industry-region pair proportionally to its value added is 1.30.
-While this number is sizeable, the estimates in Figure 2 demonstrate that had the policymaker instead spent on the state-industry pair with the highest multiplier - which we estimate to be 1.61 in the oil and gas extraction industry in Georgia - the additional GDP induced by the same amount of spending policy would be twice as large.
-For transfer spending, we find that uniformly distributing a dollar to all household would lead to an increase in GDP of 77 cents.
-In contrast, if the government instead gave that dollar to the group with the highest multiplier - which we estimate is black men in South Carolina aged between 25-35 who earn less than \$22,000 - it would generate 1.78 additional units of value added, a 130% increase over the uniform baseline.
+For purchases, the change in aggregate private and public consumption due to a shock that targets each industry-region pair proportionally to its value added is 1.30.
+While this number is sizeable, the estimates in Figure 2 demonstrate that had the policymaker instead spent on the state-industry pair with the highest multiplier - which we estimate to be 1.59 in the oil and gas extraction industry in Georgia - the additional consumption induced by the same amount of spending policy would be almost twice as large.
+For transfer spending, we find that uniformly distributing a dollar to all household would lead to an increase in consumption of 77 cents.
+In contrast, if the government instead gave that dollar to the group with the highest multiplier - which we estimate is black men in South Carolina aged between 25-35 who earn less than \$22,000 - it would generate 1.77 additional units of consumption, a 130% increase over the uniform baseline.

 While it may be possible for the social planner to achieve the maximum multiplier for small fiscal stimulus programs, for larger programs, the social planner likely will be constrained in the amount that she can transfer to any one segment of the economy.
-We benchmark the gains from targeting larger transfer schemes by comparing the impact of a CARES-act-like policy - one that transfers \$1,200 to each individual making less than \$75,000 annually - to more targeted alternatives.41 Putting these stylized transfers into our model,42 we find that GDP increases by 79 cents for each dollar spent.
-Figure 6 shows the multiplier that can be achieved in our model if the government spends the same amount but makes payments of different sizes and targets those payments to households based solely on their MPCs.
-For example, the value at \$2,000 shows the multiplier that the model predicts if the government gives \$2,000 dollars to each worker in order of their MPCs until they exhaust their budget.
-This calculation shows that, with a maximum transfer size of \$1,200, the multiplier on the income-targeted transfer (0.79) is very close to the multiplier with maximal MPC targeting (0.8), suggesting that income-targeting is effective given the constraint of transferring no more than \$1,200 to each individual.
-However, the government can achieve a higher multiplier by transferring larger amounts to fewer but higher-MPC workers.
-Indeed, increasing the transfer to \$2,500 produces a multiplier of 1.02, almost 30% higher than the benchmark policy, with the same budget.43
+We benchmark the gains from targeting larger transfer schemes by comparing the impact of a CARES-act-like policy - one that transfers \$1,200 to each individual making less than \$75,000 annually - to more targeted alternatives.
+Putting these stylized transfers into our model, we find that aggregate consumption increases by 78.6 cents for each dollar spent.
+Figure 7 shows the multiplier that can be achieved in our model if the government spends the same amount but makes payments of different sizes and targets those payments to households based solely on their multipliers.
+For example, the value at \$2,000 shows the total multiplier that the model predicts if the government gives \$2,000 dollars to each worker in reverse order of their multipliers until they exhaust their budget.
+This calculation shows that, with a maximum transfer size of \$1,200, the total multiplier on the income-targeted transfer (0.786) is very close to the multiplier with multiplier-based targeting (0.790), suggesting that income-targeting is effective given the constraint of transferring no more than \$1,200 to each individual.
+However, the government can achieve a higher multiplier by transferring larger amounts to fewer but higher multiplier workers.
+Indeed, increasing the transfer to \$2,500 produces a multiplier of 1.02, almost 30% higher than the benchmark policy, with the same budget (which renders irrelevant questions of how this policy is financed).